This cauliflower salad is here to bring some low carb fun to your next BBQ or party!

 Mayonnaise vs. low carb Greek yogurt.

 In the cauliflower salad recipe below, I use low carb yogurt instead of mayo — this is a personal preference as I like the protein it adds to the dish, which balances the fat from the heavy cream (keto peeps will probably prefer mayo).

-Use whichever you prefer.
+Use whichever you prefer!
 If you opt for Greek yogurt, know it’ll add some carbs to keto salads.
-Everyone’s cauliflower salad recipe healthy will look different depending on what their body needs.
+Everyone’s cauliflower salad recipe healthy will look different depending on what their dietary needs are.

 Spice it up, or down.

 The zest in this dish is all thanks to the hefty amount of paprika.
 We LOVE it!
 If you’re not a huge fan of spice, try adding 1 teaspoon instead.
 If it’s not spicy enough, consider adding more or a couple dashes of Tabasco.

 Feel free to add in as many herbs and spices as you’d like.
 Taste the dressing as you go and adjust from there.

 How to Serve This Cauliflower Salad

 This cauliflower salad makes for delicious low carb side dishes at picnics and BBQs.

 I often chop fresh parsley and serve it on top.
 My mom would sometimes mix in cheddar cheese, may sound weird but I promise it’s goooood!